 I have been working in the photography business as a photo editor for more than 15 years .
 My job as an editor was the reason why I never felt inclined to take pictures myself.
 The fact that I was surrounded by really good photos all day long, discouraged me to try it myself as the results would most certainly be meager compared to the professional images I looked at every day.

-However, by editing photos over such a long time, I got to know exactly what makes a good image, when it comes to lighting, composition, colors, etc. I think I need to mention that in all these years I never dealt with food photography.
-In fact, I once turned down a job in a food image library as I found it incredibly boring.
+However, by editing photos over such a long time, I got to know exactly what makes a good image with regards to lighting, composition, colors, etc. I need to mention that in all these years I never dealt with food photography.
+In fact, I once turned down a job in a food image library as I thought it would be incredibly boring.

-I use a Nikon D90 and a 60mm lens for most food photo shoots.
-I am learning with every single shoot, as I feel I start right from scratch.
-I am often not happy with the results, but I love to experiment with backgrounds, compositions and light.
+I use a Nikon D90 and a 60mm lens for most of my food photo.
+Very often I am not happy with the results, but I love to experiment with backgrounds, compositions and light.
 I see a development in my pictures, when comparing my first attempts and more recent shots.

-I don't really feel in the position yet to share my food photography experiences yet.
-But that might come at a later stage.
-For now just one advice: NEVER SHOOT FOOD WHEN YOU ARE HUNGRY!
+I don't feel in the position to share my food photography experiences.
+Just one advice: NEVER SHOOT FOOD WHEN YOU ARE HUNGRY!
 Most certainly it will end in disaster, with either bad images or no food to shoot.